Pierre Gassendi: Priesthood

 In 1623 the Society of Jesus took over the University of Aix.
 They filled all positions with Jesuits, so Gassendi was required to find another institution.
 He left, returning to Digne on 10 February 1623, and then returned to Aix to witness an eclipse of the moon on 14 April and the presence of Mars in Sagittarius on 7 June, from which he returned again to Digne.
 He travelled to Grenoble on behalf of the Chapter of Digne for a lawsuit, most reluctantly, since he was working on his project on Aristotle's paradoxes.
 In 1624 he printed the first part of his Exercitationes paradoxicae adversus Aristoteleos.
 A fragment of the second book later appeared in print at The Hague (1659), but Gassendi never composed the remaining five, apparently thinking that the Discussiones Peripateticae of Francesco Patrizzi left little scope for him.

-He spent some time with his patron Nicolas Peiresc.
+He spent some time with his patron Nicolas-Claude Fabri de Peiresc (Peirescius).
 After 1628 Gassendi travelled in Flanders and in Holland where he encountered Isaac Beeckman and François Luillier.
 He returned to France in 1631.
 In 1634 the Cathedral Chapter of Digne had become disgusted at the wasteful behavior of Provost Blaise Ausset, and they voted to replace him.
 They obtained an arrêt of the Parliament of Aix, dated 19 December 1634, which consented to his deposition and to the election of Gassendi as provost of the Cathedral Chapter.
 Gassendi was formally installed on 24 December 1634.
 He held the Provostship until his death in 1655.

 During this time he wrote some works, at the insistence of Marin Mersenne.
 They included his examination of the mystical philosophy of Robert Fludd, an essay on parhelia, and some observations on the transit of Mercury.